Boston Terrier Temperament

-Usually high-spirited and clownish, sometimes calm and dignified, the Boston Terrier is an altogether dapper and charming little dog.
-Playing games and chasing balls are (usually) two of his passions.
+But in general, the Boston Terrier is an altogether dapper and charming little dog.
+Playing games and chasing balls are (typically) two of his passions.

-Seeking companionship is another, for he always wants to be with people.
+Seeking companionship is another, for the Boston always wants to be with his family.
 His large expressive eyes, attentively cocked head, and snorting and snuffling sounds bring out parental feelings in many people.

-Extremely sensitive to his owner's moods, some Boston Terriers are one-person dogs (with a special affinity for the elderly), but many are outgoing with everyone.
+Extremely sensitive to his owner's moods, some Boston Terriers are one-person dogs, with a special affinity for the elderly.
+But many are outgoing with everyone, and even the ones who are a bit standoffish are polite.
 Yet he is a dependable watchdog who will let you know when someone is at the door.

-Usually fine with other pets, Boston Terriers may put on a blustery show upon spying a larger dog across the street.
+Fine with other family pets, Boston Terriers may put on a blustery show upon spying a larger dog across the street, but they are seldom truly aggressive.

 If you want a dog who...